 What's happened

-The UK government announced a £1 billion package to create 200,000 jobs for young people over three years.
-The plan includes incentives for employers, expanded apprenticeships, and a widened Jobs Guarantee scheme, aiming to address record youth unemployment and NEET figures.
+The UK government announced a £1 billion scheme to create 200,000 jobs for young people over three years.
+The plan includes incentives for employers, expanded apprenticeships, and a widened Jobs Guarantee scheme, aiming to address rising youth unemployment and NEET figures, with a focus on those on benefits and long-term unemployed.

 What's behind the headline?